Russia Luxury Residential Real Estate Market Size and Share

 Russia Luxury Residential Real Estate Market Analysis by Mordor Intelligence

-The Russia Luxury Residential Real Estate Market size is estimated at USD 13.85 billion in 2025, and is expected to reach USD 20.44 billion by 2030, at a CAGR of 8.10% during the forecast period (2025-2030).
+The Russia Luxury Residential Real Estate Market size is expected to grow from USD 13.85 billion in 2025 to USD 14.92 billion in 2026 and is forecast to reach USD 21.64 billion by 2031 at 7.72% CAGR over 2026-2031.
 The sector’s durability, even under sanctions and tighter monetary policy, highlights how domestic wealth concentration, currency volatility, and elite migration keep transaction volumes elevated.
 Market momentum rests on cash-rich households reallocating capital from overseas options toward domestic hard assets, while energy-efficient design and smart-home technology lift premiums in top-tier developments.
 Although the July 2024 expiry of the state mortgage-subsidy program trimmed mainstream demand, luxury segments remain buoyed by buyers who seldom rely on bank financing.
 Overall, the Russia luxury residential real estate market continues to benefit from ruble hedging dynamics, residence-permit inflows from neutral jurisdictions, and a growing preference for turnkey concierge living near Moscow’s business corridors.

 Key Report Takeaways